What!! Melons in the New Year?

 The first time I saw the fruit, I thought it was a watermelon.
-After asking around my Hispanic friends; may I introduce Chilacayote, cheel-a-ka-YO-teh.
+Though after asking around my friend group; may I introduce Chilacayote (cheel-a-ka-YO-teh).

 Chilacayote is a prolific squash plant that produces huge squash 10 to 15 lbs hanging from it.
-You can eat the fruit small, around 4 inches in diameter, like a summer squash.
-Or cut bigger fruit into strips, simmer them with cinnamon sticks and a syrup of piloncillo,and spices like canela, anise and cloves.
-Or make it into a sweet beverage!
-The flowers, prolific and fast growing leaves and tender shoots are used in Mexico and other countries as greens.
+You can eat the fruit small, around 4 inches in diameter, like summer squash.
+Or, you could cut the bigger squashes into strips, simmer them with cinnamon sticks and a syrup of piloncillo (also spices like canela, anise and cloves)!
+Or, make it into a sweet beverage!
+The flowers, prolific and fast-growing leaves and tender shoots are used in Mexico and other countries as greens.

 When the fruit is young, it makes a wonderful base for a winter or early spring smoothie.
-The flesh is like a firm melon.
-Scoop out of the rind and remove the seeds.
-Mix the Chilacayote flesh with ice, sugar to taste and the juice of whatever citrus you prefer.
-Pineapple is also delicious.
+Scoop out of the rind and remove the seeds, Mix the Chilacayote flesh with ice and sugar, and whatever citrus you prefer.
 Put the raw ingredients in a blender and enjoy!

 The dark flat seeds inside the flesh are rich in healthy oils.
 These seeds can be dry roasted and eaten plain.
-Toss the seeds in some olive oil and salt and roast them in the oven at 300F.
-Or make into palanquetas: just pour caramelized sugar over the seeds and let cool into a brittle candy!
+Toss the seeds in some olive oil and salt, then roast them in the oven at 300F.
+Or, make them into palanquetas: just pour caramelized sugar over the seeds and let them cool into a brittle candy!

-It is a late producer, it did not do anything until now.
-I counted today, there are 23 chilacayote squash on the vine, and it is still setting flowers.
-What an amazing squash.
-Oh, did I say it is a perennial squash too?
+It is a late producer, as it didn't do any good until now.
+I counted today, and there are 23 chilacayote squash on the vine, and it's still setting flowers.
+What an amazing squash!
+Oh, did I mention it's a perennial squash too?
+You heard me right!